-The Board of Education postponed its decision on a charter for Community Montessori School today after Dr. Starr, in his first Board meeting, cautioned the Board about making a precedent that would guide future charter decisions.
+The Board of Education postponed its today after Dr. Starr, in his first Board meeting, cautioned the Board about making a precedent that would guide future charter decisions.

 One main question stalled the vote: how the school would comply with the state charter law provision's to be open to all students, including a lottery system if there were more applicants than spaces.

 Laura Berthiaume (District 2) voiced the strongest objections on this issue, even after Patricia O'Neill (District 3) amended the action sheet to include a catchment area "to be determined" by both the school system and the applicant.

 "I find it hard to believe that the administration would say no to a Crossway Community resident, that you lost the lottery," Berthiaume said, "I can't approve a catchment area 'to be defined', maybe down county consortium, maybe the lower county magnet immersion catchment area."

 The Board's working definition for a catchment area during the discussion was a defined geographic area within the county where students of appropriate age for the school would have the opportunity to attend Community Montessori.

 Later, Berthiaume questioned whether a waiver from the State Board to create such an area would really be creating an attendance area, i.e. Downcounty Consortium.
 Student Member of the Board Alan Xie would be not able to vote on an attendence area, given his current voting rights.

 "Let's not forget its to be defined cooperatively between the school system and the applicant."
 Board President Christopher Barclay (District 4) said in support of O'Neill's amendment, "No one on this Board would be interested in a restrictive area.
 I would never accept a catchment area that would be limited in such a way."